1jour1vin

 Guide des Vins Gault & Millau

-Château d'Aqueria dates back to the 16th century.
-In 1920, it was acquired by Jean Olivier, who gave it its letters of nobility.
-Today, Vincent and Bruno de Bez look after the land of their childhood - no less than 66 hectares.
-Apart from Tavel, a renowned gourmet rosé, the rest of the production in the Lirac appellation (both red and white) is often interesting.
+The Château d'Aqueria dates back to the 16th century.
+In 1920, it was acquired by Jean Olivier, who brought it to prominence.
+Vincent and Bruno de Bez now oversee the estate where they grew up, which covers no less than 66 hectares.
+Apart from Tavel, a renowned gastronomic rosé, the rest of the production, under the Lirac appellation (both red and white), is often interesting.

 Robert Parker - Wine Advocate